BalamiRR/E-BOOKS/README.md

      \ /
       V

-### In the second image, User can find everything about the rate of book, reading rate, writer, the published date, price and payment rate.
+#### In the second image, User can find everything about the rate of book, reading rate, writer, the published date, price of books and payment rate.
+User can also get the money back if the book was not bought on purpose.

 ![alt text](./JSP-1.png)

       |
       |
-      |
-      |
      \ /
-     \ /
-      |
+      V

-In the third image, there is an instance of signed up the user in below.
+#### In the third image, there is an instance of signed up the user in below.
 The registration of the people and the information of the people were made.

 ![alt text](./JSP-2.png)

+This project was made and belongs to the FURKAN KARA.